Tereamarie/bbapi/README.md

 I wanted to practice building an API with Phoenix.
 Inspired by https://swapi.com, I decided to make my API based off Bob's Burgers.

+## Structure
+There will be GET endpoints to retrieve any of the data.
+There will also be endpoints for creating, editing, and deleting resources.
+However, these will require an API key.

 ## Things to do
 - [ ] Build homepage
 - [ ] Build about page